are making a big difference!

 - TNR-Technical Volunteer Orientations.

-- Donated cat food for the elderly and low-income caregivers (as available).
+- Donated cat food for the elderly and low-income caregivers (as available) for 100% managed colonies.

-- AND our popular CAREGIVER MIXERS, a “By Invitation Only” chat for TNR Caregivers… providing networking, social time, colony care information and moral support!!!
+- CAREGIVER MIXERS – Chat time for TNR Caregivers.
+These provide networking, social time, colony care tips and moral support!

 “If you’re gonna feed ’em, you need to fix ’em!”